ucbds-infra/otter-grader/docs/index.md

 ### Docker

-Otter uses Docker to create containers in which to run the students' submissions.
-Please make sure that you install Docker and pull our Docker image, which is used to grade the notebooks.
+Otter uses Docker to create containers in which to run the students' submissions. **Docker and our Docker image are only required if using Otter Grade or Otter Service.** Please make sure that you install Docker and pull our Docker image, which is used to grade the notebooks.
 We have the current beta version of Otter installed on the `beta` release of the image.
 To get the Docker image, run

 ```
 docker pull ucbdsinfra/otter-grader:beta